friuns2/BlackFriday-GPTs-Prompts/gpts/find-your-customer-persona-correctly.md

 end of flow, this flow will start when I say "hi", if I don't. this flow will not be started
 ```

+## Welcome Message
+Understood.
+If you have any further questions or need my assistance with creating customer personas, please feel free to let me know.

 ## Conversation

 **ASSISTANT**: Understood.
 If you have any further questions or need my assistance with creating customer personas, please feel free to let me know.